 Data analysis will take the form of a narrative synthesis in which studies are described and categorized according to design and purpose.
 Sub-group analysis may involve stratification of studies by types of injury or TxA administration (bolus vs. continuous intravenous infusion) and dosage.
 A meta-analysis will be conducted if effect measures for individual studies are provided or can be calculated and if studies are suitably homogeneous.
 The degree of heterogeneity will be determined through a qualitative assessment of the clinical diversity and methodological heterogeneity.
-The degree of heterogeneity will be evaluated qualitatively as well as quantitatively through the use of the $I^2$ statistic: $I^2 = (Q-df/Q)x100\%$ .
+The degree of heterogeneity will be evaluated qualitatively as well as quantitatively through the use of the I^2 statistic: $I^2 = (Q-df/Q)x100\%$.

-Meta-analysis using a random-effects model will be considered in the case of moderate or unimportant heterogeneity ( $I^2$ less or equal to 60%).
-In the case of substantial heterogeneity, the
+Meta-analysis using a random-effects model will be considered in the case of moderate or unimportant heterogeneity (I^2 less or equal to 60%).
+In the case of substantial heterogeneity, the analysis will be restricted to the narrative synthesis exploring heterogeneity through subgroup analysis.

 BMJ Open: first published as 10.1136/bmjopen-2016-012947 on 22 September 2016.
-Downloaded from http://bmjopen.bmj.com/ on June 7, 2025 at Department GEZ-LTA
+Downloaded from http://bmjopen.bmj.com/ on June 8, 2025 at Department GEZ-LTA Erasmushogeschool .

-Erasmushogeschool .

 Protected by copyright, including for uses related to text and data mining, Al training, and similar technologies.